 Tips about Isla Grande (+)

 The best Rosario beach is Playa libre.
 It’s also the most accessible :).
-Otherwise, there are many private beaches for different hotels/ beach hostels like Majagua.
+Otherwise, there are many private beaches that belong to different hotels/ beach hostels like Majagua.

 You should at least stay 1 night on Isla Grande.
 Be aware that the accommodations are more expensive as it’s a remote place.